-The International Criminal Tribunal for the former Yugoslavia (ICTY), based in The Hague, Netherlands, was established in February 1993 by Security Council Resolution 808.
-Its jurisdiction was limited to acts committed in the former Yugoslavia since 1991 and covered four categories of crimes as defined in the ICTY's Statute, namely, grave breaches of the 1949 Geneva Conventions, violations of the laws and customs of war, genocide and crimes against humanity.
+The International Criminal Tribunal for the former Yugoslavia (ICTY), based in The Hague (Netherlands), was established in February 1993 by Security Council resolution 808.
+Its jurisdiction is limited to acts committed in the former Yugoslavia since 1991 and covers four categories of crimes as defined in the Tribunal's Statute, namely, grave breaches of the 1949 Geneva Conventions, violations of the laws and customs of war, genocide and crimes against humanity.

-The International Criminal Tribunal for Rwanda (ICTR), based in Arusha, established Tanzania, was in November 1994 by Security Council Resolution 955.
-Its jurisdiction was limited to acts committed in Rwanda or by Rwandan nationals in neighbouring States during 1994 and covered three categories of crimes, namely, genocide, crimes against humanity and violations of Article 3 common to the 1949 Geneva Conventions and Additional Protocol II, which set out rules applicable to non-international armed conflicts.
+The International Criminal Tribunal for Rwanda (ICTR), based in Arusha (United Republic of Tanzania), was established in November 1994 by Security Council resolution 955.
+Its jurisdiction is limited to acts committed in Rwanda or by Rwandan nationals in neighbouring States during 1994 and covers three categories of crimes, namely, genocide, crimes against humanity and violations of Article 3 common to the 1949 Geneva Conventions and Additional Protocol II, which set out rules applicable to non-international armed conflicts.

-The jurisdictions of the ICTY and the ICTR were not exclusive but concurrent with national courts, over which they nevertheless had primacy.
+The jurisdictions of the ICTY and the ICTR are not exclusive but concurrent with national courts, over which they nevertheless have primacy.